nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 Maintain a skeptic attitude towards dogmas and fads

-Measure before optimizing
+Measure the effectiveness of an approach before embracing it

-Prototype before investing time in radical ideas

 ## 17. Rule of Extensibility